Go Ad-Free

 Blood pressure is an important risk factor for cardiovascular disease.
 In recent years the recommended threshold for treating hypertension has been lowered.
 Health professionals are expected to help people get their systolic blood pressure below 130 and their diastolic blood pressure readings below 80.
 So-called normal blood pressure is 120/80 or below.

 There was a time when nurses and doctors measured blood pressure.
 They still do…occasionally.
-But if you go to a typical clinic these days the chances are good that the metrics mentioned above will be taken by a lower-paid technician.
-It has been our experience that these individuals have not been adequately trained.
-Blood pressure measurement mistakes are common!
+But in a typical clinic today, the chances are good that blood pressure will be measured by a lower-paid technician.

 Cuff Size: One of the Most Common Blood Pressure Measurement Mistakes!

 Researchers from Johns Hopkins University reported on a fascinating randomized crossover trial to determine the “Effects of Cuff Size on the Accuracy of Blood Pressure Readings” (JAMA Internal Medicine, August 7, 2023).
-The authors examined the effects of using a single standard-size blood pressure cuff to measure blood pressure in 195 adults with a wide range of arm sizes.
+The authors examined 195 adults with a wide range of arm sizes to see what happens when a single standard-size blood pressure cuff is used on everyone.

 People with thin arms ended up with a reading lower than their actual blood pressure.
 In contrast, those with large arms had blood pressure readings substantially higher when measured with the standard cuff compared to a large cuff.